Dog Wellness Exams in Myrtle Beach SC

 Dog Wellness Exams in Myrtle Beach, SC

 It can be hard to get ourselves to the doctor’s office for a checkup on a regular basis, but it can be even harder to take your dog for their wellness exam, especially when they feel anxious or scared the entire time.
-Fortunately, Coastal Veterinary Care in Myrtle Beach provides a warm, calming environment and quality care for your dog, making it easier for you to bring them regularly for their potentially life-saving physical exams.
+Fortunately, our Myrtle Beach veterinary office provides a warm, calming environment and quality care for your dog, making it easier for you to bring them regularly for their potentially life-saving physical exams.
 Read on to learn more about what dog wellness exams are and why they are important for the health of your pet.

 What is a Dog Wellness Exam?